seungryong/DASC/README.md

 >
 > Contributed by Seungryong Kim (srkim89@yonsei.ac.kr).

-This code is written in MATLAB, and implements the DASC descriptor [[website](https://github.com/seungryong/DASC/)].
+This code is written in MATLAB, and implements the DASC descriptor [[project website](https://seungryong.github.io/DASC/)].

 ## Usage
 1) mex mexDASC.cpp